XenonCode - Documentation

 The block of code under that loop statement will be executed for every item in the array, one by one.

-// we loop through the array $stuff, and we define $item and its value is the current item's
+; we loop through the array $stuff, and we define $index which contains the 0-based index of this item and $item for the current item's value

-// if we want to persist the modified $item value into the original array, we can use $i to index the element from the array like so:
+; if we want to persist the modified $item value into the original array, we can use $index to index the element from the array like so:

-// CAUTION: $i is a reference, don't modify its value unless you actually want to affect the loop
+; CAUTION: $index is a reference used internally for the loop, don't modify its value unless you actually want to affect the loop

 Repeat loops